-FROM A SYMBOL OF AUTHORITY TO A WORK THAT A TREE TRUNK HOLDS UP
+FROM AUTHORITY'S SYMBOL TO A WORK THAT A TREE TRUNK HOLDS UP

-Prime Minister Richelieu's last gift to Louis XIII was the equestrian statue that finally appeared in place Royale.
+Prime Minister Richelieu's last gift to Louis XIII was the equestrian statue that appeared in place Royale thirty years after it was built.

 (In 1643)